-Introduction to Ballroom & Latin Dancing at Selworthy
+Introduction to Ballroom & Latin Dancing in Exmoor

 Code: SLDABPrint page

-- Learn in a fun and relaxed environment
+- Learn in a fun, social and relaxed environment

-- All our Country Houses have a good dance floor and sound equipment
+- All our Country Houses have dance floors and sound equipment

 As a historic National Trust property, Holnicote House is full of charm and character.
 Located on the extensive Holnicote Estate, at the foot of Exmoor, it is well suited to a relaxing holiday.